tlanclos/Ticket-API/readme.md

 > - `ticketapi.wsgi` - wsgi app containing the logic for stating the ticketapi app located in `ticketapi.apps`
 > - `nossl.wsgi` - wsgi app containing the logic for starting the nossl app located in `ticketapi.apps`
-> - `runserver.py` - this script can be used to start a development server
 > - `datalayer/` - this directory contains all methods and logic for interfacing with the provided database
 >   - `makedb.py` - this script may be used to create the tables, etc structure using the provided database configuration
 >   - `models.py` - these are the models associated with tables located within the database